Now scheduling COVID-19 vaccine appointments for ages 12+

 Just as there are reasons parents may choose circumcision, there are reasons why parents may choose NOT to have their son circumcised:

-Almost all uncircumcised boys can be taught proper hygiene that can lower their chances of getting infection, cancer of the penis, and sexually-transmitted diseases.
+Almost all uncircumcised boys can be taught proper hygiene that can lower their chances of getting an infection, cancer of the penis, and sexually-transmitted diseases.

 When done without pain medicine, circumcision is painful.
 There are pain medicines available that are safe and effective.
 The American Academy of Pediatrics recommends that they be used to reduce pain from circumcision.
 Local anesthetics can be injected into the penis to lower pain and stress in infants.
 Talk to your pediatrician/obstetrician about which pain medicine is best for your son.
 Problems with using pain medicine are rare and usually not serious.

 After the circumcision, the tip of the penis may seem raw or yellowish.
 There will be a gauze dressing, and it should be changed with each diapering to reduce the risk of the penis becoming infected.
-A&D ointment should be used to keep the gauze dressing from sticking.
+A medicated ointment should be used to keep the gauze dressing from sticking.
 It takes about seven to 10 days for the penis to fully heal after circumcision.

 Problems after a circumcision are very rare.
 However, call your pediatrician right away if: